Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: The :entry:`trajectories` entry point is used to share data from molecular simulations.
   Usually this data will come from molecular dynamics simulations.
-  It can however also be used to share data from structures that are related in an other way.
+  It can however also be used to share data from structures that are related in another way.
   For example the successive structures from a Monte Carlo simulation.

   Some examples of the data that can be shared are the particle positions, the pressure and the energies.